Arizona

 This reasonable security standard is not prescriptive.
 The statute does not list specific technical controls or security frameworks that businesses must adopt.
 Instead, it ties the obligation to the nature and sensitivity of the data, the size and complexity of the business, and the cost of available tools to improve security.

-Businesses that fail to maintain reasonable security and suffer a breach as a result face enforcement action by the Attorney General, including the civil penalties outlined above.
+Businesses that fail to maintain reasonable security and suffer a breach as a result face enforcement action by the Attorney General.

 Arizona Consumer Fraud Act and Data Privacy

-The Arizona Consumer Fraud Act (A.R.S. § 44-1522) provides an additional layer of data privacy protection.
-The law declares it unlawful to employ deception, deceptive or unfair acts, fraud, false pretenses, misrepresentation, or concealment of material facts in connection with the sale or advertisement of merchandise.
+The Arizona Consumer Fraud Act (A.R.S. § 44-1522) declares it unlawful to employ deception, deceptive or unfair acts, fraud, false pretenses, misrepresentation, or concealment of material facts in connection with the sale or advertisement of merchandise.
+The AG has used this statute to bring significant data-privacy enforcement actions.

-The Consumer Fraud Act gives the Attorney General broad authority to investigate and prosecute businesses that:
+The Consumer Fraud Act gives the Attorney General authority to investigate and prosecute businesses that:

 - Make false claims about how they collect, use, or share personal data